-Habitat requirements
+Habitat Requirements

+The text below describes seasonal range use by subpopulation.
+A summary of this discussion is included in Table 4, at the end of this subsection.

 During winter, northern mountain caribou in the NWT primarily use open spruce forests in valley bottoms where they forage primarily for terrestrial lichens (Simmons 1970a; Lortie 1982; Farnell and Russell 1984; Gullickson and Manseau 2000; Weaver 2006, 2008; O'Donoghue 2013).
-Other winter forage includes horsetails, graminoids, evergreen shrubs and forbs (Farnell and Russell 1984; Gullickson and Manseau 2000).
+Other winter forage includes horsetails, graminoids, evergreen shrubs, and forbs (Farnell and Russell 1984; Gullickson and Manseau 2000).

 In the Bonnet Plume range, the primary wintering area in the NWT is the Arctic Red River/Cranswick River area (Simmons 1969a; Lortie 1982; Farnell and Russell 1984; Popko 2006 in Canadian Wildlife Service [CWS] 2007).
 During a deep snow winter, the foothills in the Arctic Red River area had relatively shallow snow and were heavily used by caribou (Farnell and Russell 1984).
 The foothills region in the Ramparts River area has also been identified as important wintering habitat (Popko 2006 in CWS 2007; Wilson and Haas 2012).

 In the Redstone range, core wintering areas include the north and south Redstone-Keele-Twitya-Ekwi rivers areas, the Wrigley (Drum) Lake area, the Little Keele-Carcajou rivers area, and the headwaters off the North Nahanni and Root rivers and off Thundercloud Creek (Simmons 1970a; Archibald 1974 in Farnell and Nette 1981; Olsen et al. 2001; Weaver 2006; Creighton 2006).
-Caribou also use mineral licks primarily in the Keele, Mountain and Redstone drainages during winter (Lortie 1982).
-In the South Nahanni range, core wintering areas include the montane/lowland sections of Clearwater Creek, Cathedral Creek, South Nahanni River Valley, the Swan Lakes area, and the west side of the South Nahanni River in the Dolf Mountain area (Gullickson and Manseau 2000; Weaver 2006).
+Caribou also use mineral licks primarily in the Keele, Mountain, and Redstone drainages during winter (Lortie 1982).

+In the South Nahanni range, core wintering areas include the montane/lowland sections of Clearwater Creek, Cathedral Creek, South Nahanni River valley, the Swan Lakes area, and the west side of the South Nahanni River in the Dolf Mountain area (Gullickson and Manseau 2000; Weaver 2006).
 The southern boundary of the winter range for this subpopulation appears to be the Flat River (Weaver 2006).

-The core winter range for the Coal River and La Biche subpopulations is the lower South Nahanni River, with the Coal River caribou focussing their activities in the western area near the confluence with the Flat River, and the La Biche caribou focussing their activities in the eastern portion of the area around the confluence with the Mary River (Weaver 2006, 2008).
+The core winter range for the Coal River and La Biche subpopulations is the lower South Nahanni River, with the Coal River caribou focusing their activities in the western area near the confluence with the Flat River, and the La Biche caribou focusing their activities in the eastern portion of the area around the confluence with the Mary River (Weaver 2006, 2008).
 During some low snow winters, some La Biche caribou remain at high elevations in alpine or subalpine habitat along the NWT/Yukon border or in Yukon (Weaver 2006, 2008).

 There is also an increasing body of information (survey, radio-collared caribou, and remote camera data) indicating that caribou winter in the Prairie Creek area and the area to the east, and close to the NWT/Yukon border in the area along the Howard's Pass Access Road (Weaver 2006; Churchill 2007; Farnell 2013; Tate 2016; Parks Canada 2017a; Parks Canada unpubl. data 2018).
 In addition, about 50 caribou were observed in the Little Nahanni River area (in the area now around kilometer 20 on the Howard's Pass Access Road) during a survey in early to mid-March 1969, prior to construction of the road (Simmons 1969a).